Tesla's Double-WTF Chart Of The Year (NASDAQ:TSLA)

 OK, I know, nothing matters, fundamentals certainly don't matter, and for Tesla, they never have mattered to begin with, but this is nevertheless quite a spectacle.
 The other day, I swear, I saw Elon Musk walk on water, strolling on the Bay at lunchtime, not far from the factory in Freemont.
 He's performing miracles on a daily basis.

-Tesla's shares closed at a new closing high today of $949.92.
+Tesla's shares closed at a new closing high on Monday of $949.92.
 This beat the prior closing high of February 19 of $917.42.
 But it remains a tad below the intraday high of 968.99 of February 4.
 So let me walk you through this in chronological order because it's just too juicy to pass up.

 On February 4, 2020, when Tesla's shares hit $968.99, I posted the "WTF chart of the year," calling Tesla a "Supernatural Phenomenon."
 The shares had surged 170% from mid-December.
 And Tesla's market cap had skyrocketed during the less than two-month period by over $110 billion: